curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-1.md

 ---
-title: Using Caddy as a reverse proxy on NixOS (Part 1)
+title: "Using Caddy as a reverse proxy on NixOS (Part 1: Installation)"
 excerpt: "Part 1: Installing NixOS"
 date: 2020-02-23
 tags: